Medina

 Health performance in Medina is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-The rate of private health cover in Medina is approximately 54%, which is higher than the average SA2 area.
-Mental health issues and arthritis are the most common medical conditions, impacting 12.8% and 9.9% of residents respectively.
-Around 59.5% of residents report having no medical ailments, compared to 71.4% in Greater Perth.
-Medina has a higher proportion of seniors aged 65 and over at 17.7%, or 432 people, compared to the 10.4% in Greater Perth.
-Health outcomes among seniors present some challenges, broadly aligning with the general population's health profile.
+Mental health issues and arthritis are the most common medical conditions in Medina, impacting 12.8 and 9.9% of residents respectively.
+However, 59.5% of residents report no medical ailments, compared to 71.9% across Greater Perth.
+Working-age population health is notably challenged by high chronic condition rates.
+The area has a higher proportion of seniors aged 65 and over at 19.0% (464 people), compared to Greater Perth's 16.3%.
+Senior health outcomes present challenges, with national rankings largely in line with the general population.

 Frequently Asked Questions - Health